MiDataInt/mdi-documentation-template/README.md

 You will be prompted for the user and name of the repository you would like to create and fill using this template.

-Fork and clone your new repository as you normally would for any repository.
+Fork and clone your new repository as you normally would.

 ### Configure your new repository's basic information